2025–2026 Dutch cabinet formation: Scout Koolmees

 Because of uncertainty over which party would end up as the largest, the selection of a scout was postponed until 4 November.
-President of the Nederlandse Spoorwegen and former minister Wouter Koolmees was selected as scout, as proposed by his party D66.
+President of the Nederlandse Spoorwegen and former minister Wouter Koolmees was selected as scout, as proposed by his party, D66.
 Koolmees met the party leaders on 5 and 6 November.

 D66 party leader Rob Jetten expressed a preference for a centrist coalition.
 He was open to negotiating with JA21 if not together with VVD.
 GroenLinks–PvdA parliamentary leader Jesse Klaver, who was chosen after lead candidate Frans Timmermans retired following the electoral loss, was open to either governing or remaining in opposition.
 PVV leader Geert Wilders wanted to join a coalition, and ruled out providing confidence and supply.
 VVD leader Dilan Yeşilgöz reiterated that the VVD did not want to form a coalition with GroenLinks–PvdA, instead favouring a centre-right coalition with JA21.
 CDA leader Henri Bontenbal refused to express a preference.
 JA21 leader Joost Eerdmans preferred a right-wing coalition with a majority, and said there was no chance of a coalition with GroenLinks–PvdA.

 BBB leader Caroline van der Plas said she did not want to join a cabinet but was "not opposed" to a coalition of D66, VVD, CDA, and JA21.
 SP leader Jimmy Dijk and CU leader Mirjam Bikker saw no role for their parties in a cabinet, and predicted the centrist cabinet as the most logical option.
 SGP leader Chris Stoffer favoured the formation of a right-wing coalition, possibly with PVV, and ruled out joining or supporting a cabinet with D66.

-On 7 November, Koolmees met with Jetten and Eerdmans, and with Yeşilgöz and Klaver.
+On 7 November, Koolmees met with Jetten and Eerdmans, and separately with Yeşilgöz and Klaver.
 Neither meeting changed the positions of VVD or D66 regarding GroenLinks–PvdA and JA21 respectively.
 At the end of his assignment on 11 November, Koolmees advised that D66 and CDA should negotiate for three weeks.
 Their negotiations should focus on housing, nitrogen, the economy, international security, and migration.